Your Child's Checkup: 3 Years

 - take turns while playing

-Here are some things to keep in mind until your next routine visit at 4 years:
+Here are some things to keep in mind until your child's next checkup at 4 years:

 - If your child gives up the afternoon nap, be sure to allow for some quiet "winding down" time during the day.
 You may also need to adjust bedtime to ensure your child gets enough sleep.

 - Nightmares and night awakenings are common at this age.
-Establish a consistent bedtime routine to help your child fall asleep at night.
+If you haven't already, set up a regular bedtime routine to help your child fall asleep at night.
 Avoid scary or upsetting images or stories, especially before bed.

 - If you've enrolled your child in preschool, visit the classroom together a few times before school starts.
 If your child is not in preschool, look for opportunities to interact and play with other kids.